BattletechModders/RogueTech/CustomAmmoCategories/README.txt

 Weapon definition
 new fields
+  "BuildingsDamageModifier":1,    - weapon damage modifier if target is building "TurretDamageModifier":1,       - weapon damage modifier if target is turret "VehicleDamageModifier":1,      - weapon damage modifier if target is vehicle "MechDamageModifier":1,         - weapon damage modifier if target is mech
+  "QuadDamageModifier":1,         - weapon damage modifier if target is quad "TrooperSquadDamageModifier":1, - weapon damage modifier if target is trooper squad "AirMechDamageModifier":1,      - weapon damage modifier if target is in air mech mode "VTOLDamageModifier":1,         - weapon damage modifier if target is VTOL (unaffected by pathing and flying height > 1m)
+	                       NOTE: to make this modifiers work you should also have CustomUnits mod enabled
+						   NOTE: this modifiers multiplicative for weapon, ammo, mode.
+Default value - 1.0
+						   NOTE: this modifiers affects all damage types - normal, ap, heat, stability
+						   NOTE: this modifiers multiplicative per target type.
+Quad is still a mech so it will have both modifiers.
+						         VTOL is still vehicle, mech in air mech mode is still mech.
   "MinMissRadius": 5,
   "MaxMissRadius": 15,
-                        - min and max raduis.
+                        - min and max radius.
 Used only in ground attack and indirect attack.
-Additive for ammo/mode/weapon If MinMissRadius less than target raduis (for mechs in chassis definition, for vehicels and turrets 5) raduis value will be used.
+Additive for ammo/mode/weapon If MinMissRadius less than target radius (for mechs in chassis definition, for vehicles and turrets 5) radius value will be used.
 						  If MaxMissRadius less or equal than MinMissRadius value MinMissRadius * 3 will be used. actual scatter radius = ((MaxMissRadius - MinMissRadius) * (hitRoll - toHitChance) / (1 - toHitChance) + MinMissRadius)
   "evasivePipsMods": {  - list of modifiers for values by current evasive pips count.
 Additive per weapon/ammo/mode.